Property Law

 Remedy "defective" cross‑lease titles where the building footprint no longer matches the original flats plan — a common issue with older properties.

-Estimated Costs & Timeframes
+Benefits & Timeframes

 |---|---|

-| Typical timeframe | 4 – 12 months (depends on council processing & site works) |
+| Typical timeframe | 4 – 12 months (the main variable is council processing time) |

 The Conversion Process